EduardoMullerGruhn/RadarGeo-Curso/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of RadarGeo-Curso is to ...
+The goal of RadarGeo-Curso is to refazer o curso RADARGEO sobrea dados espacial no Rstudio